-What is omni Channel marketing?
+What is Omni Channel Marketing?

 You must have seen it quoted in leading business and management publications.
-Yet it isn’t the same as multi-channel marketing where you add mobile, blogging, social media, web to your existing promotional strategy.
+Yet it isn’t the same as multi-channel marketing where you add mobile, blogging, social media, web to your existing promotional strategy. now we will discuss more information about the Omni Channel Marketing.
+It is a very important marketing strategy.

 Religion tells us God is omnipotent, omniscient and omnipresent.
 In marketing parlance, Omni channel marketing refers to a situation where the product or brand is with the consumer everywhere- be it in the retail shop, social media, online, in mobile apps, mobile sites or on the mobile phone providing an inter-connected and seamless experience.
 When properly deployed omni channel marketing can drive sales and create brand equity.